 Adding ISA into the atmosphere is possible in different ways.
-One way to produce ISA is to heat it up and let it be lifted in the plume of a stack.
+One way to disperse ISA is to heat up Fe2O3 (rust) and let it be lifted in the plume of a stack.
 Actually, man adds ISA into the air since the industrial revolution.
-Steelworks and coalpits release Fe2O3 which forms into ISA.
+Steelworks and coalpits release Fe2O3 which forms into ISA in the atmosphere.
 All of this happens every day, it is nothing new.
 Pollution has, in this case, a beneficial aspect.
-But nobody ever knew this in the past centuries.

 AMR aims to emulate the industrial process which brings ISA into the air.
 However, unlike in ‘beneficial pollution’ which does this accidentally, we want to control this process from beginning to end.
 We want to build an ISA disperser and put it on an oil-rig, where the wind will disperse the ISA over a large region of the ocean.
 The rig will have the specific purpose to disperse ISA in the atmosphere, hence we call it a methane removal platform (MRP).

 One very visible element of an MRP is the high tower with a pipe which will transport ISA to hundreds of meters above sea level.
 Oil-rigs feature lattice steel towers, so-called derricks, for the purpose of oil-drilling.
 We will use the existing derrick or replace it with a lighter, higher tower.

-We estimate that 20 MRPs will be needed to remove half of all methane (1 ppm) from the atmosphere.
-Each MRP will bring around 15.000 tons of iron per year into the air, so all in all it will be 300.ooo tons.
+We estimate that 40 MRPs will be needed to remove half of all methane (1 ppm) from the atmosphere.
+Each MRP will bring around 45.000 tons of ISA per year into the air, so all in all it will be 1.800.000 tons.
 Our plan is to use decommissioned, semi-submersible oil-rigs for the purpose of dispersion.
 These rigs can be towed to the best locations and anchored even in deep sea.
-Hundreds of rigs will be available when oil-drilling is phased out.
+Dozens of rigs will be available when oil-drilling is phased out.

 Continue to Environmental impact